miss-mad/roster-ready/README.md

 # Roster Ready
-A simple way to list and build your next team
+A simple way to list and build your next team!

 ## Table of Contents